Shark AV1010AE vs Yeedi Vac Station: Which Is Better?

 Yeedi handles hard floors and rugs with far more utility.
 I found its ability to simultaneously mop tile and automatically boost its 3000Pa suction when it detects carpet cuts cleaning time in half compared to the Shark.

-By utilizing visual navigation instead of LiDAR or basic bump-sensors, the Yeedi maintains an ultra-slim profile.
-I watched it easily navigate under a TV stand where the Shark bumped and turned around.
+By relying on visual mapping instead of LiDAR or basic bump-sensors, the Yeedi maintains an ultra-slim profile.
+I watched it glide under a TV stand where the Shark bumped and turned around.

 Carpet Agitation — Shark AV1010AE IQ Robot Vacuum with XL Self-Empty wins

-Shark designed the AV1010AE with an aggressive multi-surface brushroll explicitly tuned to pull embedded dirt from carpets.
+Shark built the AV1010AE with an aggressive multi-surface brushroll explicitly tuned to pull embedded dirt from carpets.
 It digs into medium-pile rugs more effectively than the Yeedi’s standard roller.

 Buy Shark AV1010AE IQ Robot Vacuum with XL Self-Empty if…